OmniSharp/omnisharp-vim/README.md

 * Find implementations/derived types
 * Find usages
 * Contextual code actions (sort usings, use var....etc.)
+* Find and fix code issues (unused usings, use base type where possible....etc.) (requires [Syntastic](https://github.com/scrooloose/syntastic) plugin)
 * Rename refactoring
 * Semantic type highlighting
 * Lookup type information of an type/variable/method
 	* Can be printed to the status line or in the preview window
 	* Displays documentation for an entity when using preview window
-* Simple syntax error highlighting
+* Syntax error highlighting
 * Integrated xbuild/msbuild (can run asynchronously if vim dispatch is installed)
 * Code formatter
 * Add currently edited file to the nearest project (currently will only add .cs files to a .csproj file)